What gaming can teach the movie industry about fan engagement

 Blockchain, gamification, and the movie industry

-From the perspective of the movie industry, there are vast opportunities in blockchain and gamification and the benefits of combining both.
+From the perspective of the movie industry, there are vast opportunities in blockchain, gamification, and the benefits of combining both.
 Blockchain-based NFTs are the perfect medium for minting digital movie collectibles, such as posters, artwork, or even exclusive video clips of behind-the-scenes footage, cut blooper scenes, or cast interviews.
 NFTs have already had an impact on digital art and music by storm, so why not movies, too?

 In the area of movie financing, blockchain’s capability to connect peers who wish to exchange value directly can also be of service.
 Outside of the film studios, indie filmmakers currently have few avenues of financing available to them.
 Crowdfunding via a major platform like Kickstarter is one option, with a handful of filmmakers drawing investors with the promise of advanced footage and collectibles.
 However, the incentives are often misaligned.
 Asking for a cash investment in exchange for a movie file clip that anyone can copy can be a hard sell indeed.